Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors

 This decomposition implies that one can re-write the conditional posterior distribution on $(\beta, \sigma^2)$ as

-Note that since $\Sigma_{-p-p}$ is a function of $(\Omega_{-p-p}, \beta, \sigma^2)$ (see Lemma \ref{lem:decomposition}), the first term on the RHS of \eqref{eq:cond-post-beta} also depends on $(\beta, \sigma^2)$.
+Note that since $\Sigma_{-p,-p}$ is a function of $(\Omega_{-p,-p}, \beta, \sigma^2)$ (see Lemma \ref{lem:decomposition}), the first term on the RHS of \eqref{eq:cond-post-beta} also depends on $(\beta, \sigma^2)$.
 Nonetheless the second and third terms are alike the likelihood function and spike-and-slab prior distribution in a linear regression problem.
-In fact, considering the following conjugate prior distribution in linear regression
+In fact, consider the following prior distribution in linear regression